-While the crowds can number in the tens of thousands it still doesn’t have that “over crowded” fee to it because the event is spread out over a 4 day period, usually Thursday through Sunday in late February each year.
+While the crowds can number in the tens of thousands it still doesn’t have that “over crowded” feel to it because the event is spread out over a 4 day period, usually Thursday through Sunday in late February each year.

 That helps in spreading out the crowds.

-In 2018 the Venice Italian Feast and Carnival celebrated its 30th anniversary and for 2019 it plans on being bigger and better than ever.
+In 2020 the Venice Italian Feast and Carnival celebrates its 32nd anniversary and it plans on being bigger and better than ever.

 One thing you’ll notice is that there are all ages in attendance.
 So,